Serum Calcium Test: Normal Range, Symptoms & Importance

 Normal Range of Serum Calcium

-The normal serum calcium range for adults ranges between 8.5 - 10.2 mg/dL(may vary slightly depending on lab conditions).
-Below is the table that helps you understand your test results.
+The normal serum calcium range for adults is generally between 8.5 – 10.2 mg/dL.
+Reference ranges may vary slightly depending on laboratory standards.

-• Albumin correction may be required when analyzing total calcium levels.
+• Albumin correction may be required when interpreting total calcium levels

-• A value below 6 mg/dL or above 13 mg/dL refere indicates critical situation that may require medical emergency
+• Levels below 6 mg/dL or above 13 mg/dL indicate a medical emergency

-• Reference ranges may vary slightly by laboratory condition.
+• Reference ranges may vary slightly depending upon lab condition.

-Disclaimer: Always interpret results with your healthcare professionals.
+Disclaimer: Always interpret test results in consultation with a healthcare professional.

 What Are the Symptoms That Call for a Serum Calcium Test?